sebleblanc/python-rivendell/README.md

 which can be used to normalize the audio level (loudness) of multiple carts in a row.
 It can either work in a destructive (edit cuts in place, currently not implemented) or non-destructive way (modify play_gain value in database).

+Notes
+---
+Right now, python-rivendell uses a hacked=together means of accessing the database.
+Eventually it will be reimplemented using some ORM engine (likely SqlAlchemy).